openstack-archive/fuel-docs/pages/operations/troubleshoot/9105-crm-resources.rst

   runtime.totem.pg.mrp.srp.members.201353994.status=joined

-If IP of the node is 127.0.0.1 it means that corosync started when only loopback interfaces was available and bound to it.
+If the IP of the node is 127.0.0.1, it means that Corosync started when only the loopback interface was available and bound to it.

-If there is only one IP in members list that means there is corosync connectivity issue because the node does not see the other ones.
-The same stays for the case when members list is incomplete.
+If the members list contains only one IP address or is incomplete, it indicates that there is a Corosync connectivity issue because this node does not see the other ones.